Table of Contents

-What Do Wish Lists Reflect?
+What Does Your Wish List Reflect?

 What’s on your wish list, and why do you want these things?
 They tend to contain practical items that make everyday living easier, or luxurious treats that warm the heart.
 I’m not going to complain if I receive a fancy handbag, expensive perfume or surprise holiday, so go ahead 😉

 *Note: This post contains affiliate links.
 It will not cost you anything to click on them, but I will get a small referral fee from any purchase, which will be used to maintain this blog.
 Thank you.